pacifics/PassDao/README.md

 - Withdraw function: allows the contractors to withdraw the amounts sent by the Dao.

-- SetFundingRules to set the funding rules according to approved funding proposals.
+- SetFundingRules to set the funding rules according to funding proposals approved by the Dao.

 - CreateToken according to the funding rules.